Which of the following bones does not contain a paranasal sinus? | Channels for Pearson+

 1

-Understand what paranasal sinuses are: Paranasal sinuses are air-filled spaces located within the bones of the skull and face.
-They are connected to the nasal cavity and help to lighten the weight of the skull, produce mucus, and contribute to voice resonance.
+Understand what paranasal sinuses are: Paranasal sinuses are air-filled spaces within the bones around the nasal cavity.
+They help lighten the weight of the skull, produce mucus, and contribute to voice resonance.

-Identify the bones that typically contain paranasal sinuses: The main bones that contain paranasal sinuses are the frontal bone, sphenoid bone, ethmoid bone, and maxilla.
+Identify the bones that typically contain paranasal sinuses: The bones that usually have paranasal sinuses include the frontal bone, ethmoid bone, sphenoid bone, and maxilla.

-Review the list of bones provided in the problem: Frontal bone, Sphenoid bone, Maxilla, and Zygomatic bone.
+Review the list of bones provided in the problem: Ethmoid bone, Maxilla, Frontal bone, and Temporal bone.

-Compare the list of bones with paranasal sinuses to the options given: The frontal bone, sphenoid bone, and maxilla are known to contain paranasal sinuses.
+Compare the list with the typical bones containing paranasal sinuses: Ethmoid, Maxilla, and Frontal bones are known to contain paranasal sinuses.

-Determine which bone does not contain a paranasal sinus: The zygomatic bone is not typically associated with containing a paranasal sinus, making it the correct answer.
+Determine which bone does not contain a paranasal sinus: The Temporal bone is not listed among the bones that contain paranasal sinuses, making it the correct answer.

 Related Videos